DongWanginxdu/signADAM-Learn-by-Confidence/README.md

 # signADAM: Learning Confidences for Deep Neural Networks
+## introduction
-The code for signADAM: Learning Confidences for Deep Neural Networks <br>
-The paper address is: https://arxiv.org/abs/1907.09008
+The code for signADAM: Learning Confidences for Deep Neural Networks.
+The paper address is: https://arxiv.org/abs/1907.09008<br>
-##introduction
+Based the following two motivativations：<br>
+1 aaa
+2 bbb